|

 These planting additions all make great companions for rhubarb.
 They’re also easy enough to grow and provide benefits such as pest control, soil fertility improvement, nitrogen fixation (and the list goes on!)

 You should be able to find a companion for your rhubarb from this list.
-We’ve also included a write-up about each companion detailing their specific role and relationship companion planting with rhubarb below.
+We’ve also included a write-up about each companion detailing their role and relationship companion planting with rhubarb below.
+Grow rhubarb with these flowers and vegetables for increased yields and lower pest pressure:

 Beets

-Beets are a great companion plant to help reduce pests and bloat in the soil.
+Beets are a great companion plant that helps reduce pests and bloat in the soil.
 Plant beets and rhubarb together to keep rhubarb from going too woody or having its flavor diminish prematurely.

-Beets can benefit from the bit of shade they receive from the tall stalks of rhubarb later in the hotter summer months.
+Beets can benefit from the shade they receive from the tall stalks of rhubarb later in the hotter summer months.

 Catnip

-The smelly catnip will create an aromatic barrier around its surroundings, making sure any bugs stay out.
+The smelly catnip will create an aromatic barrier around its surroundings, ensuring any bugs stay out.
 Companion planting catnip with rhubarb takes care of aphids, beetles, cabbage worms, mosquitoes, and many others!

 You may have to deter the local outdoor cats – they all love catnip!